-You should prepare for a public health emergency or a pandemic now.
+You can prepare for a public health emergency or a pandemic.
 Important information is available through the Delaware Office of Preparedness.

 Limit the spread of germs and prevent infection

 - Avoid close contact with people who are sick.
 When you are sick, keep your distance from others to protect them from getting sick, too.

 - If possible, stay home from work and school and postpone errands when you are sick.
 You will help prevent others from catching your illness.